 All ATB students shall receive academic and career advising during their first and third evaluation periods (i.e., term, module, phase, level, or quarter).
-Thereafter, ATB students shall receive academic advising at least every other evaluation period unless the student has a CGPA of 2.5 in associate degree programs or 80% in diploma programs.
+Thereafter, ATB students shall receive academic advising at least every other evaluation period unless the student has a CGPA of 3.0 in diploma programs.
 These advising sessions shall be documented using the ATB Advising Form.